 Article author Eddie Saint-Jean

-Here we examine the links between air pollution and the effects of COVID-19.
-We look at claims that the speed of infection and fatalities may be due to the virus piggy-backing on pollution particulates and presenting a double danger.
+Here we discuss the links between air pollution and the effects of COVID-19.
+We look at claims that the speed of infection and fatalities may be due to the virus attaching to pollution particulates and presenting a double danger.
 Also, other evidence-backed links between coronavirus fatalities and air pollution.

 Our ability to easily shake off ailments and viruses has become weakened by decades of air pollution.
 Research shows the long-term damage to our health may already have set in, making us vulnerable to lung and heart ailments.
 The coronavirus has unsparingly exposed this biological fragility.